data-silence/data-silence/README.md

 My personal area of interest is the application of NLP to develop new tools for interacting with news media.

-You can check out my finished products in my [portfolio site](https://data-silence.com/).
+You can check out my finished products on my [portfolio website](https://data-silence.com/).

 <table>